-

 Legal Profession Honors - Partial List

-- The Best Lawyers in America ® in 2013 and every consecutive year thereafter
+- The Best Lawyers in America ® Listed in 2013 and every consecutive year after in categories of Commercial Litigation and Insurance Law (2013-2025)

 - "Woman of the Year" in Michigan's legal profession in 2016 by Michigan Lawyers Weekly